MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-security-policy-advisor.md

 ## Allow users to override a policy

 When users attempt an action blocked by a security policy, such as opening an Office document that contains macros, a Message Bar appears at the top of the application letting users know that their admin has configured a security policy that prevents that action.

-> .[!Note] The Message Bar needs to be enabled in Office clients for users to see notifications and take action.
+(Note that the Message Bar needs to be enabled in Office clients for users to see notifications and take action.)

 When you choose to apply a security policy recommendation, you can choose whether users can override the policy: